BCusack/Seon/Zero UI/Beyond The Smart Phone.md

 - Attention economy overview and Simon’s observation: https://en.wikipedia.org/wiki/Attention_economy
 - Simon, H. A. (1971).
 “Designing Organizations for an Information‑Rich World.”
 In M. Greenberger (Ed.), Computers, Communications, and the Public Interest.
 (Introduces the ‘poverty of attention’ idea.)
 - Wu, T. (2017).
 The Attention Merchants: The Epic Scramble to Get Inside Our Heads.
 Penguin Press. https://www.penguinrandomhouse.com/books/247094/the-attention-merchants-by-tim-wu/
+- Zuboff, S. (2019).
+The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power.
+PublicAffairs.
+(Discusses 'behavioral surplus' and the extraction of human experience.)
 - Variable‑ratio reinforcement (slot‑machine‑like reward schedules): https://en.wikipedia.org/wiki/Schedules_of_reinforcement
 - Fogg Behavior Model (ability, motivation, prompt): https://behaviormodel.org/
 - Rumination and mood: Nolen‑Hoeksema, S. (2000).
 The role of rumination in depressive disorders and mixed anxiety/depressive symptoms.
 Journal of Abnormal Psychology, 109(3), 504–511. https://pubmed.ncbi.nlm.nih.gov/11016119/